Prevent A Basement Flooded With Sewage | Helpful Cause, Cures, and Information

 Securing sewer caps tightly in place

-There is usually a wastewater exit point in the lowest point of the basement floor.
+There is usually a wastewater exit point at the lowest point of the basement floor.
 This component is useful if you use the basement to do the laundry or store a hot water tank.
 Anytime you need to drain excess water from the tank or washing machine, you can easily connect a hose from the fixtures to the basement floor drain, or clean out.
 When not in use, make sure the cap is secured tightly in place so water does not have an entry point in the event of sewer surcharge.

-Floor drains also have a P-trap underneath which sometimes is fitted with its own clean out plug.
+Floor drains also have a P-trap underneath which sometimes is fitted with its own clean-out plug.
 Do not remove the plug except for periodic cleaning.
 The most important cap or plug to have in proper order is your house trap plugs or caps.
-These are typically not high quality fittings, and may need to be replaced.
+These are typically not high-quality fittings and may need to be replaced.
 There are various options.
-Click here to learn more about clean out plugs, and how to locate and remove them.
+Click here to learn more about clean-out plugs, and how to locate and remove them.

 Cleaning off all drain line and plumbing fixture covers and gratings

-Every drain (including yard drains) needs a cover or grating to prevent non water soluble objects from entering the pipe.
+Every drain (including yard drains) needs a cover or grating to prevent non-water soluble objects from entering the pipe.
 Hair, grease, oil, and soap scum are unfortunately too difficult to strain and they enter the drain pipe anyway.
 Do regular cleaning before they accumulate and block the flow of water.
 This is particularly true during the Fall, when a large quantity of leaves can cause havoc.

 Installing a sewer valve

 With a backwater valve fitted to the main drain line, wastewater can only flow in one direction from your house to the treatment facility.
 The valve automatically closes its opening as soon as a small volume of water flows from the other direction.
 Installation of a sewer valve is best left to professionals.
 It can be a messy process that involves excavation and relocation of fresh air inlets and house drain outlets.
-It must also be installed expressly following the manufacturers instructions.
+It must also be installed expressly following the manufacturer’s instructions.

 sewer valve